“There are a few people who can play violin well, but they don’t have a sense of style - and Hu does.”

 In 1976, at the age of 13, he went to Beijing and played the Paganini D major Concerto which earned him a nickname overnight “The little genius from Sichuan”.
 He was immediately offered a soloist post by China Central Radio Symphony Orchestra and China National Science Defence Committee Artist Ensemble, in which the later post became available politically.
 He then began to study with Prof. Lin Yao Ji.
 During this time, he toured all over China with the Ensemble, also winning The Exceptional Solo Performer Prize at the National Military Artists Company Award in Beijing, 1977.

-Two years later, he won both the Northern Section and the National Selective Competition for the Sibelius International Violin Competition, playing on a violin tailor-made for him by Liang Guehui, commissioned by the National Defence Artist Ensemble.
+Three years later, he won both the Northern Section and the National Selective Competition for the Sibelius International Violin Competition, playing on a violin tailor-made for him by Liang Guehui, commissioned by the National Defence Artist Ensemble.
 He was welcomed back to China as a national hero when he took the Fifth Prize at the Sibelius Competition in Helsinki in 1980, becoming the first person ever to have won an international violin competition prize in Chinese music history.

 “The little genius from Sichuan”